rashadism/openchoreo/samples/from-source/web-apps/react-starter/README.md

 kubectl logs -n openchoreo-ci-default <pod-name> -f
 ```

-Wait for the WorkflowRun to complete successfully.
+Wait for the ComponentWorkflowRun to complete successfully.
 You should see:
 - `WorkflowCompleted: True`
 - `WorkflowSucceeded: True`
 - `WorkloadUpdated: True`

 ## Step 3: Verify Deployment

-After the build completes, verify the deployment is ready:
+After the workflow completes, verify the deployment is ready:

 ```bash
 # Check ReleaseBinding status